hchiam/learning-framer/README.md

 Sharing demo: <https://framer.com/share/To-Do-Example-copy-pAFTKsTS9F2LpjVBOOVC>

-Follow the interactive product tour to get a quick feel for it.
+Go to <https://login.framer.com> and follow an interactive product tour to get a quick feel for it.

 ## A quick summary of other design tools: